ISASMELT: AGIP Australia

 MIM signed the first ISASMELT licence agreement with Agip Australia Proprietary Limited ("Agip") in July 1990.
 Agip, a subsidiary of the Italian oil company ENI, was developing the Radio Hill nickel-copper deposit near Karratha in Western Australia.
 MIM and representatives of Agip conducted a series of trials in which 4 tonnes of Radio Hill concentrate was smelted in the 250 kg/h test rig at Mount Isa.

 The Agip ISASMELT plant was designed to treat 7.5 t/h of the Radio Hill concentrate and produce 1.5 t/h of granulated matte with a combined nickel and copper content of 45% for sale., It was the same size as the copper ISASMELT demonstration plant (2.3 m internal diameter) and had a 5.5 Nm3/s blower to provide the lance air.
 Commissioning of the plant began in September 1991; however, the Radio Hill mine and smelter complex were forced to close by low nickel prices after less than six months, before commissioning was completed.
 The ISASMELT furnace achieved its design capacity within three months.
 Subsequent owners of the mine focussed on mining and mineral processing only, and the ISASMELT plant has been dismantled.

 Freeport-McMoRan Copper and Gold

 In 1973, the Freeport-McMoRan Copper and Gold ("Freeport") smelter at Miami, Arizona, installed a 51 MW electric furnace at its Miami smelter.
 The decision was based on a long-term electrical power contract with the Salt River Project that provided the company with a very low rate for electricity.
-This contract expired in 1990 and the resulting increase in electricity prices prompted the then owners of the smelter, Cyprus Miami Mining Corporation ("Cyprus"), to seek alternative smelting technologies to provide lower operating costs.
+This contract expired in 1990 and the resulting increase in electricity prices prompted the owners of the smelter, Cyprus Miami Mining Corporation ("Cyprus"), to seek alternative smelting technologies for lower operating costs.